lufinkey/react-native-spotify/README.md

 A react native module for the Spotify SDK

+## Contributing / Opening Issues

+If you would like to make a pull request, fork from and merge into the *dev* branch only.

+Please do not open issues about getting the module to work unless you have tried using both the example app and the example token swap server.
+Please make sure you have tried running on the latest react-native version before submitting a bug.

 ## Install

 To add react-native-spotify to your project, cd into your project directory and run the following commands: